 One of the deciding factors in my move to the Micro 4/3 system, after several slightly unsatisfactory years with Sony, was Olympus’ impending Pro range of lenses.
 Having bought my E-M1 with the first of the breed – […]

-The eighth instalment of Central African wanderings, composed 4-9 February, 2003.
-Sent on 11 February 2003 by GSM datalink from Nairobi, Kenya.
+The ninth instalment of Central African wanderings, composed and sent 18 February, 2003, by DSL from Hindhead, Surrey.